brighver/brighver/README.md

   <b>brighver</b>
 </h1>
 <div align="center">
-<p>Hey there!
-I'm brighver, a student currently living in Jakarta, Indonesia.
+Hey there!
+I'm brighver, a student currently living in Jakarta, Indonesia.</br>
-and learning programming through small projects on the side.</p>
+and learning programming through small projects on the side.
 </div>
 <br>